timescale/docs/tutorials/OLD_grafana/visualize-missing-data.md

 You also need:

 *   Time-series dataset with missing data (Note: in case you don't have one handy, we include an optional step for creating one below.)

 *   A working [installation of TimescaleDB][install-timescale].
 Once your installation is complete, we can proceed to ingesting or creating sample data and finishing the tutorial.

-*   Grafana dashboard connected to your TimescaleDB instance ([setup instructions][get-grafana])
+*   Grafana dashboard connected to your TimescaleDB instance.

 ### Step 0 - Load your time-series data into TimescaleDB and simulate missing data (optional)